royk/falcon/README.md

 ### Sequencer

-These rows of buttons indicates with notes in the melody are forced to play.
+These rows of buttons indicates which notes in the melody are forced to play.
 This overrides "OffChance".
-For example, you can fix which notes play by turning OffChance to 20 (all notes are off), and turning off some notes in the sequencer(which overrides OffChance).
+For example, you can fix which notes play by turning OffChance to 20 (all notes are off), and turning off some notes in the sequencer (which overrides OffChance).
 The Sequencer will dynamically disable buttons representing notes outside the melody length.

 ### Rec, Replay